PREP ROUNDUP: Sullivan softball improves to 16-4

 For West Vigo, Carlea Funk was 3 for 4 and Ariana Elkins 2 for 5.

+For North, Kenzie Zigler was 3 for 4 with a homer, a double, four runs and three RBI; Kara Salmon 3 for 4 with a homer, three runs and two RBI; Madi Strange 2 for 4 with a homer, two runs and two RBI; Landrie Hayes 3 for 4 with a double; Kyleigh Walker 2 for 4 with two doubles; ands Paige Lintzenich 2 for 3 with a double and two RBI.

+The Wildcats came from being behind 7-0 to within 7-6, but the Patriots held on to improve to 10-8 for the season.

-—Terre Haute South 11, North Central 1 — At South, the visiting Thunderbirds led 1-0 until the Braves scored five runs in both and fifth and sixth innings on Wednesday.
+—Terre Haute South 11, North Central 1 — At South, the visiting Thunderbirds led 1-0 until the Braves scored five runs in each of the fifth and sixth innings Wednesday.

 North Central is now 12-8.